Cybersecurity Career Track

 Nearly every organization that relies on computer systems to operate is vulnerable to cyberattacks and network security threats.
 These attacks may be in the form of computer viruses, spyware, and phishing, all of which can cause serious problems if left undetected.
 This is why cybersecurity is becoming increasingly important across many different industries, including the tech industry.

 Cybersecurity refers to the practice of protecting computer systems, networks, and data from attack.
 Cyberattacks on businesses and organizations usually attempt to access and/or destroy sensitive information, such as financial data and customer information.
 To help combat these threats, companies hire cybersecurity professionals.
+Cybersecurity professionals may also work to prevent attacks on government agencies and political organizations.

 What Do Cybersecurity Professionals Do?